Frequently asked questions about

 Reservations can be made by using our booking calendar (top right), via telephone +49 30 43 73 99 99 or by sending an email to: firstname.lastname@example.org

 Do I need to reserve or can I turn up spontanously?

-We recommend you make a reservation for the tour you wish to take as our group size is limited to around 15 participants.
-If more than 15 people book for a tour, we then have the opportunity to organize an additional group and guide.
+We recommend you make a reservation for the tour you wish to take, as our group size is limited to around 15 participants.
+If more than 15 people sign up for a tour, we have the opportunity to organize an additional guide.

 Do I need to bring my own bike?

 It is possible to rent a bike for the tour.
-Your are also welcome to bring your own bike.
-If you bring you own bike, you pay 5 Euro less independent of which tour you take.
+You are also welcome to bring your own bike.
+If you bring you own bike, you pay 5 Euro less regardless of which tour you take.

-Our regular tours last approximately three and a half hours and are about 15 till 18 km long.
+Our regular tours last approximately three and a half hours and are about 15 to 18 km long.

 How many people take part in a tour?